pyliaorachel/bridge-with-l2/README.md

-# bridge-with-l2
+# Bridge with L2

-In exploration of the bridging effect of an L2 corpus between source and target languages.
+An exploration of L2 word embedding alignment.

 ## Usage